API Key Authenticator rule

 Authorization Header Type

-Default value: token
+Default value: bearer

 Description